chenli-portfolio/qlearning_robot/README.md

 ## Overview

 In this project I implemented the Q-Learning solutions to a reinforcement learning problem.
-I applied them to a navigation problem in this project.
+This reinforcement learning problem is a navigation problem.
+The robot (designated as \*) is trying to find the optimal route to the destination (designated as X)

 ## Results

 <img src="img/results.png" alt="1" width="1000">
+* "0" --- Obstacle
+* "\*" --- Robot
+* "X" --- Destination
+* "." --- Trail
+* "~" --- Quick sand
+* "@" --- Stepped in quick sand

-## Implement Q-Learner
+## Method: Implement Q-Learner

 My QLearner class was implemented in the file QLearner.py.
 It implemented the API defined below.
 QLearner class implemented the following methods: